SkywardApps/popcorn/docs/dotnet/DotNetTutorialSorting.md

 ### "sort" Parameter

-First let's see an example of a typical response object to the following request from our Cars endpoint we've referenced before
+First let's see an example of a typical response object to the following request from a Cars endpoint
 ```javascript
 http://localhost:50353/api/example/cars?include=[Make, Model, Color, Owner[FirstName, LastName]]